January 1, 2023

 JUST FOR TODAY: I will improve my mind.
 I will read something that requires effort, thought and concentration.
 I will not be a mental loafer.

 JUST FOR TODAY: I will do something positive to improve my health.
 If I'm a smoker, I'll quit.
-If I am overweight, I will eat healthfully -- if only just for today.
-And not only that, I will get off the couch and take a brisk walk, even if it's only around the block.
+And I will get off the couch and take a brisk walk, even if it's only around the block.

 JUST FOR TODAY: I will gather the courage to do what is right and take responsibility for my own actions.

-And now, Dear Readers, I would like to share an item that was sent to me by L.J.
+And now, Dear Readers, allow me to share an item that was sent to me by L.J.
 Bhatia, a reader from New Delhi, India: